 The message itself

-To comply with all current SMS regulations, you must make sure that each SMS message you send has the following attributes:
+To maintain SMS compliance, you must make sure that each SMS message you send has the following attributes:

 - Contains content expressly requested by the consumer

 - Has no other marketing or advertising information

 - Is a one-time only message